Productivity Commission’s Inquiry into Competition in the Financial System

 The Productivity Commission recommends that financial regulators collectively now place more emphasis on competition, after a sustained period of stability following the GFC, striking more of a balance between competition and financial stability.

-The Productivity Commission is also holding public hearings for this inquiry which will be held in Sydney on 28 February and 1 March, and in Melbourne on 5 and 6 March.
-If you wish to attend any of these sessions either as a participant or observer you will need to register online with the Productivity Commission.
+The Productivity Commission held public hearings for this inquiry in Sydney on 28 February and 1 March, and in Melbourne on 5 and 6 March.

 Upcoming courses, seminars and networking opportunities for your professional development